bandinopla/bandinopla/README.md

 ### Hi there 👋
-I'm a Full Stack Web Dev & casual Game Dev, creator of the site ⚡[weightxreps.net](https://weightxreps.net/) and also a bit of a [3D Character Artist](https://www.artstation.com/bandinopla)
+I'm a Full Stack Web Dev & casual Game Dev, creator of the site ⚡[weightxreps.net](https://weightxreps.net/) and also a bit of a [3D Character Artist](https://www.artstation.com/bandinopla).
+Visit [→→ my office](https://bandinopla.github.io/)
 ---

 <table>
     <tr>